 - The wireless charging mat for mobile phones is extremely convenient.

 - The food!
 JetBlue Mint food has always been very good, and I’m happy to report that it’s even better in this new update.
 There’s no airline in the US doing food better than JetBlue right now.
 Period.
+For proof of this (with pictures) I dare you to check out my JetBlue vs United comparison.

 - The new video screens are a huge upgrade from the old screens.
 These are larger, brighter, and much more responsive.